sigasi/sigasi_insights/content/manual/rules/verilog_identifiers.md

 The recommendation is mainly based on tool and library compatibility issues.
 This is a typical unofficial convention to reserve those types of names as internal to tools.

-Sigasi Studio flags a warning for consecutive underscores (rule 42) and trailing underscores (rule 43) in module and port names.
+Sigasi Studio warns for consecutive underscores (rule 42) and trailing underscores (rule 43) in module and port names.

 <pre>module <span class="warning">bad__code</span>(input <span class="warning">clk_</span>);
 endmodule